 |SP3 Carbon Diamond Bonds (%)||100%||100%|

 |Clarity||Varies Onn Inclusions||Internally Flawless|

 |Cut||Poor To Ideal - Varies On Cutter||Very Good To Ideal - Ideal Hearts & Arrows|

 |Cut For Beauty Not Weight||Retention Depends On Cutter||Yes|

 It typically takes a few weeks to make a man-made diamond in the laboratory.
 This is a much shorter period than a natural diamond spends in the Earth, which can be millions or billions of years.

-We believe that commercial production of synthetic diamonds for jewellery use is taking place in China, Ukraine, Russia, Japan, the United States, and perhaps elsewhere.
+Commercial production of synthetic diamonds for jewellery use is taking place all over the world, including China, Ukraine, Russia, Japan and the United States.

 Lab-Created vs. Mined - As lab-created diamonds continue to grow in popularity, diamond shoppers will be asking themselves this exact question.
 But, the only one who can answer that question is the shopper.

 It all boils down to what is important to you.
 You may choose a mined diamond because you feel they hold a certain significance and are one of nature's miracles with a mysterious origin.

 Or, you may be attracted to a lab-created diamond because you feel they signify a modern love and the incredible progression of technology.